JetBrains/guide/site/webstorm/tips/add-remove-breakpoints-with-shortcut/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 Want to add or remove a breakpoint to the current line without using a mouse?
 Just press _⌘F8_ on macOS or _Ctrl+F8_ on Windows/Linux.
----